AP source: Raiders releasing star C Rodney Hudson

 A person familiar with the move said Tuesday that Hudson will be released with two years left on his current contract.
 The person spoke on condition of anonymity because the move hadn’t been announced.
 NFL Network first reported the move.

 The Raiders are completely revamping their offensive line that was one of the most expensive in the league.
 The team has agreed to trade right tackle Trent Brown to New England in a deal that will be finalized Wednesday and cut left guard Richie Incognito.
-Right guard Gabe Jackson is also expected to be cut but that move hasn’t happened yet.
+Right guard Gabe Jackson also is expected to be cut but that move hasn’t happened yet.

 The only starter from 2020 assured of returning is 2018 first-round left tackle Kolton Miller.
 Denzelle Good, who filled in as a starter at both right tackle and left guard last season, is set to become a free agent on Wednesday.